raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 {{< collapsible-code path="content/prj/jsn/jsn_1_hl/u64_mem.h" lang="c" title="Reading 16 characters at a time." >}}

 {{< alert >}}
-The attentive reader will note that this code intrinsicly generates unaligned accesses.
+The attentive reader will note that this code intrinsically generates unaligned accesses.

 Unaligned accesses make the CPU designers' life hard.
+They are unhappy about that.
+They probably also know where you live.

 Unaligned accesses are bad.
 Don't do unaligned accesses.

 Unless they give you a 25% perf increase.
+In which case it’s just fine...
 {{< /alert >}}

 Let's see how much we gained.